joshuaking06/project-4/README.md

 ## Process

 The development process started with simple wireframes to workout the basic functionality of the site.
-We then decided what database models and routes would be needed.
-We started working on the backend api of the site by each making models and controllers for every route.
-Once the api routes had been made, this was tested by making api requests with Insomnia.
+We were using Python with Flask and SQLAlchemy to interact with the postgreSQL database.
+We used the MVC design pattern to built out the backend.

 With the backend up and running, we moved onto working on the frontend with React.js.
 Basic components were made for each page and a router was set up in the app.js file.
 We each took pages and worked on these individually creating the layout and functionality for each page.